akhenakh/narun/README.md

 `narun-gw` acts as the entry point, translating familiar HTTP/gRPC requests into NATS Micro requests, enabling easy integration with existing tools and clients.

-To fully understand NATS Servcice  capabilities, you can watch [this introduction video](https://www.youtube.com/watch?v=AiUazlrtgyU).
+To fully understand NATS Service capabilities, you can watch [this introduction video](https://www.youtube.com/watch?v=AiUazlrtgyU).

 ## Key Features